InfiniteLoopGameDev/CASIO-Python-Scripts/README.md

 Credits
 -------

-plaisted for creating [plaisted/CCITTFaxDecode](github.com/plaisted/CCITTFaxDecode) which this is based on
+plaisted for creating [a GO version of CCITTFaxDecode](github.com/plaisted/CCITTFaxDecode) which this is based on
+uniwix for creating [a version of casioplot that is on PyPI](github.com/uniwix/casioplot) which makes development much easier